What is Mentor Walks all about?

 2. Is there a fee to participate?

-Shanghai and Beijing – It is free to participate in our regular Walks at the park, only RSVP is required.
-PLEASE NOTE For the Kick Off Walk in March and concluding Walk in November, we ask for a 100RMB per person donation, which will be collected upon registration or at the door and donated to a women’s charity.
+Shanghai and Beijing – We ask for a 50RMB per person donation to participate in our regular Walks at the park, and a 100RMB per person donation for the Kick Off Walk in March and concluding Walk in November, which will be collected upon registration and donated to a women’s charity.

 Hong Kong – There is a HK$100 donation request for each walk, collected upon registration or at the door, and donated to a women’s charity.